AstroPathJHU/KoMbine/README.md

 For more detailed information, please see the latex document and example notebooks in the `docs/` folder.
-(The plots can be compiled by running the scripts in the test folder.)
+(The plots can be compiled by running the scripts in the test folder;
-Alternatively, they're compiled by Github Actions, so you can download them from [this link](https://nightly.link/AstroPathJHU/ROCPicker/workflows/test_and_docs/main/docs.zip).
+to convert the example notebooks to `.ipynb`, run `jupytext --sync docs/*.md`) Alternatively, they're compiled by Github Actions, so you can download them from [this link](https://nightly.link/AstroPathJHU/ROCPicker/workflows/test_and_docs/main/docs.zip).